-Oculus Rift+Touch prices get slashed yet again, now $499
+Facebook really can’t decide how much VR should cost

 The move seems to be one focused on moving units at a quicker pace, something that may be being prioritized more heavily as Facebook begins to align its core brand with Oculus through initiatives like its social VR app, Spaces, and takes the entire company under its organizational wing as it did when CEO and co-founder Brendan Iribe stepped down in December to be replaced by Hugo Barra who took on the new role of VP of VR at Facebook.

 This is the second significant price slash in four months for the company’s flagship product.
 As recently as February, Oculus was charging $599 for the Rift and $199 for the Touch controllers.
-On Amazon’s Prime Day, the company was offering the system along with a $100 Amazon gift card for only $399.

 The problem for high-end VR headset companies like Facebook’s Oculus is that they can only do so much to keep the pricing low as would-be consumers are also burdened with the need to purchase expensive desktop PCs to power the headsets, which these days seem to run around $700+.